rolfeschmidt/muCSense/README.txt

   Serial.println();
 }

-This work copyright 2012 by Rolfe Schmidt, who can be contacted at rolfeschmidt@gmail.com
+This work copyright 2012 by Rolfe Schmidt, who can be contacted at rolfe@alumni.princeton.edu
 Available at https://github.com/rolfeschmidt/muCSense